Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Valence-bond entanglement

-Figure \ref{ccharge} shows our VBMC results for $c^{\rm VB}$ for both uniform and random models for different values of $d$.
-For the uniform models Fig.~\ref{ccharge} also shows the exact values of $c^{\rm VB}$ which follow from the analytic results of Jacobsen and Saleur \cite{jac08} as well as the true central charges $c_k$ of the ABF models with $d=2\cos\frac{\pi}{k+2}$ \cite{footnote2}.
-For the random models the $d$ dependence of $c^{\rm VB}$ is seen to be entirely due to the entanglement per bond, reflecting the fact that the valence bond length distribution, which determines the coefficient in front of the log scaling of $\overline{\langle n_L \rangle}$, and which depends on $d$ for the uniform case, becomes independent of $d$ when disorder is included.
+The log scalings of $S^{\rm VB}_L$ shown in Fig.~\ref{uent}(a) and \ref{uent}(b) are summarized in Fig.~\ref{ccharge}, which shows our VBMC results for $c^{\rm VB}$ for both uniform and random models and various values of $d$ corresponding to $k\to\infty$ and $k=2,3,4,5,6$.
+For the uniform models, Fig.~\ref{ccharge} also shows the exact values of $c^{\rm VB}$ (see (\ref{cvb})) which follow from the analytic results of Jacobsen and Saleur\cite{jac08} as well as the true central charges $c_k$ of the ABF models with $d=2\cos\frac{\pi}{k+2}$.\cite{footnote2} For the random models the $d$ dependence of $c^{\rm VB}$ is seen to be entirely due to the entanglement per bond, reflecting the fact that the valence bond length distribution, which determines the coefficient in front of the log scaling of $\overline{\langle n_L \rangle}$, and which depends on $d$ for the uniform case, becomes independent of $d$ when disorder is included.